giuliodondi/kOS-ShuttleEntrySim/README.md

 These scripts are not magic and rely on the Shuttle being easy to control.
 I can give you hints on what to look out for but ultimately it will be up to you to ensure that your Shuttle is controllable.
-I strongly advise to test controllability by flying a manual reentry and seeing how easy/difficult it is for you to keep a high pitch angle or lateral stability all the way down
+I strongly advise to test controllability by flying a manual reentry and seeing how easy/difficult it is for you to keep a high pitch angle or lateral stability all the way down.

 **These guidelines apply to my fork of Space Shuttle System, which has a functional rudder split airbrake to be used in conjunction with the body flap for pitch stability**